Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/README.md

 - LabJack HV (from PHYS CS 15A)

 Note:
-All of the components are bought in Beijing, China, so their prices are typically cheaper than those in the United States.
-Here is an example purchase link that include most of the components for people in the US: https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=343.
+We bought all of the components in Beijing, China, so their prices are typically cheaper than those in the United States.
+Here is an example purchase link that includes most of the components for people in the US: https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=343.

-The total investment (include shipping cost) is about \~¥1000 (\~$150), which is acceptable if we do not use some fancy part-kits like polarization-maintaining optical fiber.
+The total investment (include shipping cost) is about \~¥1000 (\~$150), which is acceptable if we do not use some fancy part kits like polarization-maintaining optical fiber.

 # Theory: Sagnac Effect
 ![Image](https://github.com/Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/raw/main/IMG/Sagnac%20Effect.png)